-The first study of 20th-century English literary theory, showing how England pioneered the academic study of theories of literature years in advance of France or the USA.
+The story of how 20th-century English scholars pioneered the study of literary theory years in advance of France or the USA.

 Trade Information: LGEN